 You will need regular exams after you have been treated for NHL.

-Let your doctor know if you have any problems as soon as
+Let your doctor know if you have any problems as soon as they appear.

 Finding out that you have cancer can change your life.
 You may feel like your world has turned upside down and you have lost all control.
 Talking with family, friends, or a counselor can really help.
 Ask your doctor about support groups.
 Or call the American Cancer Society (1-800-227-2345) or visit its website at www.cancer.org.